Oluwatobiloba001/Speed-limit-monitoring-with-gps-sensor-openstreet-map-API/README.md

 OpenStreetMap Overpass API: integrate this API into the sketch Serial Monitor: Open the Serial Monitor at 115200 baud to observe GPS data and the fetched speed limits.
 LED Alert: If the car's speed exceeds the speed limit, the LED should light up

+Goal of this Project
+-Provide real-time alerts to drivers if their speed exceeds the legal speed limit for a given location.
+-Demonstrate the integration of IoT technologies (GPS, WiFi-enabled ESP32, and online APIs) to develop a practical and intelligent system for automotive applications.